47degrees/sbt-org-policies/README.md

 # sbt-org-policies

-**sbt-org-policies** is just an SBT plugin that enforces you with some organization policies across all the projects.
+**sbt-org-policies** is just an SBT plugin that enforces you with some organization policies and settings across all your projects.

 ## Installation